The following information is offered as a guideline and reflects changes from the previous training process.

-Stage II Candidates continue with twice weekly personal analysis and commence twice weekly clinical supervision, participate in all residential and regional seminars, and continue with prescribed and personal reading and research.
+Stage II Candidates continue with twice weekly personal analysis, commence twice weekly clinical supervision, participate in all residential and non-residential intensives, small group seminars, online units and continue with prescribed and personal reading, research and annual assessment tasks.

 Psychiatric Observation: A psychiatric observation placement is required, although exemptions are possible for those with relevant professional experience.

-All requirements and criteria, which are based on the standards established by the IAAP for analytical training, are stated as minimums and are subject to change.
-The numerical fulfilment of the required hours does not oblige the Institute to admit an applicant or to advance a Trainee or Candidate within the training.
+All requirements and criteria, which are based on the standards established by the IAAP for Analytical Training, are stated as minimums and are subject to change.
+The numerical fulfilment of the required hours does not oblige the Institute to admit an applicant or to progress a Trainee or Candidate within the training.
 Graduation from the ANZSJA CGJI Analytic Training depends upon the measure of the Candidate’s ability to relate to the unconscious and to demonstrate professional competence, rather than only upon the accumulation of hours or credits.
 An important part of this process is the Candidate’s awareness of his/her strengths and weaknesses.
 Some Trainees/Candidates may be asked to meet individual requirements different from those of fellow Trainees/Candidates.

 The applicant’s personal analysts are excluded from voting or reporting in any way on their analysand’s application for admission to training, or on their progression through the training process.

 Membership of ANZSJA and IAAP

-Successful completion of all training requirements leads to certification as a Jungian Analyst.
+Successful completion of all training requirements leads to awarding the title ‘Jungian Analyst’.
 Graduates may then apply for membership of ANZSJA.
 Membership of ANZSJA leads automatically to membership of the International Association for Analytical Psychology (IAAP).

 To contact the Directors of Training or to be placed on an email list to receive updates on future training intakes and ANZSJA Professional Development activities please email the Executive Assistant at firstname.lastname@example.org